 Following the January 2011 floods, independent hydrological modelling was undertaken based on the revised plan of development (including any road works and on-site fill required).
 This was carried out to understand if there was any adverse impact on surrounding areas and/or the level of the Brisbane River in a flood event like that experienced in January 2011.
 The study showed that while development will remove some floodplain storage from the catchment of the Brisbane River, due to the site's proximity to the river and the capacity and flow of the river at this point, the loss of flood storage at this location had no measureable impact on the timing, notification for or levels of flooding adjacent or up to three kilometres upstream or downstream of the site.

 The SPRP prevails over all state and local planning instruments if there is any inconsistency - including regional plans, state planning policies and local government planning schemes.
-In the case of the Yeerongpilly TOD SPRP, where provisions differ from those in the Council's new draft City Plan, the SPRP provisions will prevail.
+In the case of the Yeerongpilly TOD SPRP, where provisions differ from those in the Council's City Plan 2014, the SPRP provisions will prevail.
 Where the SPRP remains silent on any matters, such as flood mitigation provisions, development will need to comply with the same City Plan provisions that apply in other areas.
-The SPRP has been drafted in the same format as the new draft City Plan and refers to new draft City Plan codes.
+The SPRP has been drafted in the same format as the City Plan 2014 and refers to City Plan 2014 codes.

 Similar to development applications lodged in other areas of Brisbane, assessment of any applications lodged within the Yeerongpilly TOD site will be undertaken by Brisbane City Council and subject to the same requirements.
 Applications compliant with the requirements set out in the SPRP and Brisbane City Plan will not require further public notification.